Hans Frank: Governor-General in Poland

 In September 1939, Frank was assigned as Chief of Administration to Gerd von Rundstedt in the German military administration in occupied Poland.
-Beginning 26 October 1939, following the completion of the invasion of Poland, Frank served as Governor-General of the occupied Polish territories, overseeing the General Government, the area of Poland not directly incorporated into Germany (roughly 90,000 km2 out of the 187,000 km2 Germany had gained).
+Beginning on 26 October 1939, following the completion of the invasion of Poland, Frank served as Governor-General of the occupied Polish territories, overseeing the General Government, the area of Poland not directly incorporated into Germany (roughly 90,000 km2 out of the 187,000 km2 Germany had gained).

 Frank oversaw the segregation of the Jews into ghettos.
-From the outset, Jews were discriminated against savagely and rations given to them were slender.
-He oversaw the enormous Warsaw ghetto, and the use of Polish civilians as forced labour.
-In 1942, he lost his positions of authority outside the General Government after annoying Hitler with a series of speeches in Berlin, Vienna, Heidelberg, and Munich and also as part of a power struggle with Friedrich-Wilhelm Krüger, the State Secretary for Security – head of the SS and the police in the General Government.
+From the outset, Jews were discriminated against savagely and the rations given to them were slender.
+He oversaw the Warsaw ghetto and the use of Polish civilians as forced labour.
+In 1942, he lost his positions of authority outside the General Government after annoying Hitler with a series of speeches in Berlin, Vienna, Heidelberg, and Munich and as part of a power struggle with Friedrich-Wilhelm Krüger, the State Secretary for Security – head of the SS and the police in the General Government.
 Krüger himself was ultimately replaced by Wilhelm Koppe.

-On 16 December 1941, Frank spelled out to his senior officials the approaching annihilation of the Jews:A great Jewish migration will begin in any case.
+On 16 December 1941, Frank spelt out to his senior officials the approaching annihilation of the Jews:A great Jewish migration will begin in any case.
 But what should we do with the Jews?
 Do you think they will be settled in Ostland, in villages?
 We were told in Berlin, 'Why all this bother?
 We can do nothing with them either in Ostland or in the Reichskommissariat.
 So liquidate them yourselves.'
 Gentlemen, I must ask you to rid yourself of all feelings of pity.
 We must annihilate the Jews wherever we find them and whenever it is possible.

 When this was read to him at the Nuremberg trials he said:One has to take the diary as a whole.
-You can not go through 43 volumes and pick out single sentences and separate them from their context.
+You cannot go through 43 volumes and pick out single sentences and separate them from their context.
 I would like to say here that I do not want to argue or quibble about individual phrases.
 It was a wild and stormy period filled with terrible passions, and when a whole country is on fire and a life and death struggle is going on, such words may easily be used...
 Some of the words are terrible.
 I myself must admit that I was shocked at many of the words which I had used...
 A thousand years will pass and still this guilt of Germany will not have been erased.

 An assassination attempt by the Polish Secret State on 29/30 January 1944 (the night preceding the 11th anniversary of Hitler's appointment as Chancellor of Germany) in Szarów near Kraków failed.
-A special train with Frank travelling to Lviv was derailed after an explosive device discharged but no one was killed.
+A special train with Frank travelling to Lemberg/Lvov/Lviv was derailed after an explosive device discharged but no one was killed.
 Around 100 Polish hostages from Montelupich prison were executed as a punishment for the act.